SamarthTewari/2340ExtraCredit/README.md

 # 2340ExtraCredit

 Project Overview
-Our project, WanderSync, is an itinerary app designed to simplify trip planning and management.
-It offers an array of features to enhance the user experience.
-For example, users can organize trips by inputting locations, destinations, and trip durations.
-Additionally, the app allows users to collaborate by inviting others to join trip planning.
+WanderSync, is an itinerary app that helps simplify trip planning and management.
+The app allows users to collaborate by inviting others to join trip planning.
 In shared groups, participants can contribute comments to streamline communication and coordination.

 Reflections
-This course was an incredible learning experience for all of us.
-Personally, I gained a deeper understanding of the importance of communication in software engineering.
-Effective teamwork requires clear task allocation to avoid overlapping efforts.
-At times, we struggled with this, leading to two team members unintentionally working on the same task and causing merge conflicts.
+This course was an great learning experience for me and my team.
+Personally, I gained a better understanding of the importance of communication.
+Effective teamwork requires clear task allocation to avoid people working on the same thing.
+We struggled with this sometimes.
+Two team members unintentionally working on the same task and causing merge conflicts.

-Through this project, I also gained valuable technical skills.
-For instance, I became proficient in using Android Studio and learned about the concept of fragments, which greatly streamlined our UI design.
+Through this project, I gained valuable technical skills.
+I became well versed in using Android Studio and learned about  fragments, which greatly helped with our UI design.
 Fragments allowed us to efficiently reuse a single Home Page across different sections, simplifying modifications.

-Another significant takeaway was working with Firebase, a tool I had not used before.
-Leveraging Realtime Database, we achieved seamless data synchronization, which played a pivotal role in enhancing our app.
-One of my key contributions was developing the sign-in feature using Firebase.
-Although it was initially challenging, Professor Roy's instructional videos were instrumental in helping me grasp the fundamentals.
+Another significant takeaway was working with Firebase, a tool I had not used that much before.
+Using Realtime Database, we achieved seamless data synchronization, which played a pivotal role in enhancing our app.
+One of my key contributions was helping in developing the the database using Firebase.
+The class really helped me grasp the fundamentals.

 Design & Architecture
 Architecture
-Our app architecture focused on creating a smooth and intuitive user experience:
+Our architecture focused on creating a smooth and intuitive user experience:

 Frontend: Built using Android Studio to provide a visually appealing and user-friendly interface.
 Backend: Powered by Firebase, enabling real-time data management and synchronization across devices.
 The Firebase Realtime Database served as the backbone for storing user information, managing reservations, and facilitating trip planning.